 Robin Rader, Class of 2015

+I live in a small community and work on many farms and vineyards.
 During my last semester or two at HSU, I really got into food justice stuff, especially after watching Ron Finley's Ted talk and learning about the Guerilla Gardening movements all around the world.
-I am still interested in the food justice movement, but I think I will be moving to Colorado this summer and really want to work as a wildlife technician or an environmental scientist for a bit.
+I am still interested in the food justice movement!
 I will continue to volunteer any extra time outside of work, if not start my own garden where ever I move next.
 There's something about volunteering that I just love; if I could afford to not work and just volunteer my life away with different youth groups and communities setting up gardens or doing environmental restorations projects like I did with the Environmental resource club on campus, that would be ideal.